 I could never quite grasp November, never understood the point of it being there.
 I was always feeling too cold and too hot in the same time, while my senses definitely refused to multitask.
-November, as a two-dimensional world, had the two extremes happening in the same time and perhaps that’s why it also felt so complete, so whole.
-The Alpha and Omega of time.
+November, as a two-dimensional world, had the two extremes happening in the same time, which ironically always made me feel complete, whole, as if simultaneously going through the Alpha and Omega of time.

 Trapped in November

 Running was not a November-thing-to-do.
-Feeling trapped inside muddy and heavy shoes is all I can recall about it.
+Feeling trapped inside muddy and heavy shoes is still a vivid memory.
 How I dreaded feeling trapped!
-Cold forced me to keep the shoes on my feet.
-Breaking free of shoes, like I used to do in the summertime, was not an option, instead I dragged all that heaviness with me wherever I went… Later on, when not even the Sun could unfreeze the land, with all the mud gone, (I used to take it off with a dead branch-stick) my November shoes felt to me light again but always hiding toes that were too cold underneath.
+It was cold, there was no way to be breaking free of shoes like I used to do in the summertime, it was not an option to simply discard them and run bare feet, instead I dragged all that heaviness with me wherever I went… Later on, when not even the Sun could unfreeze the land, with all the mud gone after I’ve painfully taken it off with dead branches-sticks, my November shoes felt to me light again but always hiding toes that felt too cold underneath.

 The Wine-Maker – Vinar